awi-response/garmin_fpl/README.md

      - Lon prefaced with E or W; followed by exactly six digits in DMM: 133° 46.9' W becomes W133469
 - .gfp-file is allowed to have only one line!
 The entire flightplan needs to be in this long line.
 Make sure, there is no empty new line.
 - NOTE: For us, the import of a .gfp-file created on a unix operating system failed, only Windows worked.
 (Line ending problem?)
-- You can have multiple .gfp-files (each correesponding to a different flightplan), or you can combine all your waypoints into one large flightplan.
+- You can have multiple .gfp-files (each corresponding to a different flightplan), or you can combine all your waypoints into one large flightplan.
 (For grid-survey flights, we had a flightplan per target of interest.)
 - all .gfp-files need to be collected in one folder named 'FPL'
 - The GTN750 can store up to 100 flightplans (?) --> this needs to be verified.
 - there are possibilities to add more complex information to the flightplan (e.g., airports, runways, landing approaches, etc... --> see manual), but this is generally not necessary. (the simpler, the better ;) )